canonical/chip-tool-snap/README.md

    - Install the snap
      - ``` snap install <snap name> ```
      - ``` snap connect <snap name>:bluez ```
-  - May be you can try simple pairing operation over ethernet by using following command line once the snap is installed
+  - May be you can try simple pairing operation over ethernet by using following command line once the snap is installed,
-    ``` chip-tool pairing ethernet 1 20202021 3840 <ip of device node> 5543 ```
+    - ``` chip-tool pairing ethernet 1 20202021 3840 <ip of device node> 5543 ```

    for server device node you can build and run  linux placeholder device app from matter repo.

 - Finally check out the matter repo for more details.
 Starting point  can be following